eliranwong/UniqueBible/README.md

 To run UniqueBible.app and its features, several database files are required.
 "Download Helper" comes up automatically, when a file is needed for running a particaular feature in UniqueBible.app.

+<i><b>Remarks:</b></i> It takes time for large files to be downloaded.
+The core datasets for running UniqueBible.app is 246MB in size.
+You may need to wait for a while for downloading it after you first launched UniqueBible.app.

 # Screenshot:

 <img src="screenshot.png">